gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 For a moment Maddy thought they would be able to hurry by unnoticed, but then Bluster caught sight of them and nudged his twin brother.

-Maddy took her sister's hand.
+Maddy took her sister's paw.
 "You just stay hushed," she cautioned quietly, squeezing to show she meant it.
-She hitched her satchel up onto her shoulder with her other hand and tried to ignore the dryness in her mouth.
+She hitched her satchel up onto her shoulder with her other paw and tried to ignore the dryness in her mouth.

 "Heya, roo," Bluster drawled as he and his brother sauntered over.